Menu

 Caveats

-The current GitHub surface is the Check Run plus sticky PR comment.
+The current provider surfaces are the GitHub Check Run plus optional sticky PR comment, and a GitLab sticky merge request note.
 Treat this schema as the product contract for how an Answer Pack should be read by agents and humans.
+Internal payloads remain machine-versioned; that identifier is operational metadata, not a public product label.

 {